Find out the general rules for the Point of Sale Retail Scheme, how the scheme works, records you must keep and how to work out your VAT.

 6.3.3 Administrative charges

-If you make administrative charges or use a refund company to administer the refund on your behalf, you still have to account for the VAT on the principal supply as explained in paragraphs 5.1 and 5.2 of Notice 704: retail exports.
+If you make administrative charges or use a refund company to administer the refund on your behalf, you still have to account for the VAT on the principal supply as explained in paragraphs 5.1 and 5.2 of Notice 704.
 Any charges you make should be accounted for as an adjustment to the VAT account and not as a netting off against the refund.

 6.3.4 Direct and indirect exports

-If you as a retailer, export goods direct or supply goods in the UK to overseas traders for subsequent indirect export by them as described in VAT on goods exported from the UK (Notice 703), you should account for these goods as an adjustment to your VAT account.
+If you as a retailer, export goods direct or supply goods in the UK to overseas traders for subsequent indirect export by them as described in Notice 703, you should account for these goods as an adjustment to your VAT account.

 6.4 Exempt supplies